That '70s Show

-Timeline
+Premise

+Setting and timeline

-The show was set in May 1976 in the August 23, 1998, premiere.
+The show was set in May 1976 in the August 23, 1998 premiere.
 After 12 episodes, the series transitioned to 1977.
-The 23rd episode, "Grandma's Dead", was also set in 1976, because it was supposed to be the season finale of season 1.
+The 23rd episode, "Grandma's Dead", was also set in 1976, because it was the 12th episode that was produced, and was originally, going to air earlier in the debut season.
 The show remained in 1977 for the next two seasons.
 Near the end of the third season, the series transitioned to 1978 until early in the sixth season.
 The remaining episodes took place in 1979, and the series finale abruptly ends during a New Year's Eve party as the characters reach "one" during a countdown to January 1, 1980.
 After the credits roll, the license plate from Eric's Vista Cruiser is shown with the year "80", indicating that the 1980s have begun.

-Eighth season and series finale

-The character of Eric Forman was written out of the series at the end of the seventh season, as Topher Grace wanted to move on with his career.
-Ashton Kutcher switched to a recurring guest role when he also chose to depart following the seventh season.
-However, Kelso had not been written out yet, so to give better closure to the character, Kutcher appeared in the first four episodes of the eighth season (credited as a special guest star).
-Both Grace and Kutcher would eventually return for the series finale, although the former was uncredited.
-Tommy Chong (who began reappearing by late season 7 after a long absence) became a regular again to help fill Kelso's role as the dimwit of the group.
-Eric was supposed to be replaced by his new friend Charlie, played by Bret Harrison, as an "innocent character", who proved fairly popular with audiences, but the character was killed off after Harrison was offered a lead role in the series The Loop.
-Another new character named Randy Pearson, played by Josh Meyers (brother of Late Night host Seth Meyers), was introduced to take the place of both Eric and, to a lesser extent, Charlie.
-Another new character, Samantha, a stripper played by Jud Tylor, was added as Hyde's wife for nine episodes.
-The location of the show's introductory theme song was changed from the Vista Cruiser to the circle.